iRNA-COSI/APAeval/execution_workflows/execution_output_specification.md

 Column names should not be added to the file.

+#### Format 04

+This BED file contains positions of unique poly(A) sites with relative usage values for each identified site in the **score** column.
+The relative usage values must be fractional for each poly(A) site (e.g. fraction used vs other sites in the same terminal exon).

+Fields:

+- **chrom** - the name of the chromosome
+- **chromStart** - the starting position of the feature in the chromosome; this corresponds to the last nucleotide just upstream of the cleavage and polyadenylation reaction; the starting position is 0-based, i.e. the first base on the chromosome is numbered 0
+- **chromEnd** - the ending position of the feature in the chromosome; as identified PAS are single-nucleotide, the ending position is equal to `chromStart + 1`
+- **name** - defines the name of the identified poly(A) site
+- **score** - relative usage value for the identified site (between 0-1)
+- **strand** - defines the strand; either "." (=no strand) or "+" or "-".

 ## Naming conventions
 For naming conventions please refer to the [execution workflow README][ex-readme]

 [//]: # (References)

 [out1]: ./example_output_files/output1.bed
 [out2]: ./example_output_files/output2.bed
 [out3]: ./example_output_files/output3.tsv
+[out4]: ./example_output_files/output4.bed
 [spec-bed]: <https://genome.ucsc.edu/FAQ/FAQformat.html#format1>
 [wiki-tsv]: <https://en.wikipedia.org/wiki/Tab-separated_values>
 [ex-readme]: ./README.md